-On February 9, 2017, the Managing Partner received 21,750,000 Warrants as a long-term incentive to replace the profit distribution program that was in place at SRP and which was terminated upon completion of the Arrangement.
+On February 9, 2017, a subsidiary of Sprott received 21,750,000 Warrants as a long-term incentive to replace the profit distribution program that was previously in place and which was terminated upon completion of the Arrangement.
+Each Warrant is exercisable until February 9, 2022 at an exercise price of \$0.333 per common share.